 becomes art rather than decoration.
 It subtly reinforces the purpose of the

+dining space.
 Pair textured walls

 with simple, neutral artwork to maintain balance.
 The contrast between smooth